History of the Jews in Russia: Haskalah in the Russian Empire

 During the late 19th and early 20th centuries, the Russian Empire had not only the largest Jewish population in the world, but actually a majority of the world's Jews living within its borders.
-In 1897, according to Russian census of 1897, the total Jewish population of Russia was 5,189,401 persons of both sexes (4.13% of total population).
+In 1897, according to Russian census of 1897, the total Jewish population of Russia was 5,189,401 persons of both sexes (4.13% of the total population).
 Of this total, 93.9% lived in the 25 provinces of the Pale of Settlement.
 The total population of the Pale of Settlement amounted to 42,338,367—of these, 4,805,354 (11.5%) were Jews.

 About 450,000 Jewish soldiers served in the Russian Army during World War I, and fought side by side with their Slavic fellows.
 When hundreds of thousands of refugees from Poland and Lithuania, among them innumerable Jews, fled in terror before enemy invasion, the Pale of Settlement de facto ceased to exist.
 Most of the education restrictions on the Jews were removed with the appointment of Count Pavel Ignatiev as Minister of Education.

 Mass emigration

-Kalonimus Wolf Wissotzky founded Wissotzky Tea in 1849, what would become the largest tea manufacturer in the Russian Empire and the world.
+Kalonimus Wolf Wissotzky founded Wissotzky Tea in 1849, which would become the largest tea manufacturer in the Russian Empire and the world.
 In response to the pogroms of the 1880s, he funded the Hovevei Zion movement to encourage immigration to Ottoman Palestine.
 The family tea company itself was seized and confiscated by the Bolsheviks after 1917.

 Even though the persecutions provided the impetus for mass emigration, other relevant factors account for the Jews' migration.
 After the first years of large emigration from Russia, positive feedback from the emigrants in the U.S. encouraged further emigration.
 Indeed, more than two million Jews fled Russia between 1880 and 1920.
 While a large majority emigrated to the United States, some turned to Zionism.
-In 1882, members of Bilu and Hovevei Zion made what came to be known the First Aliyah to Palestine, then a part of the Ottoman Empire.
+In 1882, members of Bilu and Hovevei Zion made what came to be known as the First Aliyah to Palestine, then a part of the Ottoman Empire.

 The Tsarist government sporadically encouraged Jewish emigration.
 In 1890, it approved the establishment of "The Society for the Support of Jewish Farmers and Artisans in Syria and Palestine" (known as the "Odessa Committee" headed by Leon Pinsker) dedicated to practical aspects in establishing agricultural Jewish settlements in Palestine.